UMDOER/PSYC341OER/_pages/learning-expertise/learning.md

 ## The value of forgetting
 <figure style="float:right;margin-left:10px;margin-top:7px;width:60%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/learn4.jpg" >
 <figcaption>In order to not forget things, we employ a variety of tricks (like scribbling a quick note on your hand).
 However, if we were unable to forget information, it would interfere with learning new or contradictory material.
-Image: Andrea Maria Cannata, https://goo.gl/ylTbGG, CC BY-NC 2.0, https://goo.gl/qOP7mj</figcaption>
+[4]</figcaption>
 </figure>

 Forgetting is sometimes seen as the enemy of learning, but, in fact, forgetting is a highly desirable part of the learning process.
 The main bottleneck we face in using our knowledge is being able to access it.
 We have all had the experience of retrieval failure—that is, not being able to remember a piece of information that we know we have, and that we can access easily once the right set of cues is provided.
 Because access is difficult, it is important to jettison information that is not needed—that is, to forget it.
 Without forgetting, our minds would become cluttered with out-of-date or irrelevant information.
 And, just imagine how complicated life would be if we were unable to forget the names of past acquaintances, teachers, or romantic partners.